Unfortunately yesterday I lost my older brother Haroldo Braz Nabao.

 - New music from the original game.

-- The new version of Super Canvas Kart is almost ready to be released.
+The new version of Super Canvas Kart is almost ready to be released.
 I'm polishing it and doing the last adjustments.
-I'm done with adding things and by the way It will at least 9 new features.
-And the most important It was optimized for Mobile.
+I'm done with adding things and by the way It will at least 9 new features, which the most important was that I optimized for Mobile.

-- What is supposed to happen in Solitaire when you try to drag a card from a empty Deck to a Pile?
+What you think is supposed to happen in Solitaire when you try to drag a card from a empty Deck to a Pile?

-- Back in 2013 I had seen a demo of Prince of Persia in HTML5 somewhere on the internet.
-The demo was just a room with the animation of the character going on side to another and that was it.
+Back in 2013 I had seen a demo of Prince of Persia in HTML5 somewhere on the internet.
+The demo was just a room with the animation of the character going only left and right.
 Then I decided to make a better demo, at least showing the first level of the original game.
 I even wrote a built-in editor to handle where the prince could go, climb and so on.

-- At time I didn't bother about Mobile support because I didn't have one.
+At time I didn't bother about Mobile support because I didn't have any smartphone.

-- The funny thing is that I still remember receiving e-mails asking how to play on Mobile.
-Well at least now you can.
+The funny thing is that I still remember receiving e-mails asking how to play on Mobile.
+Well and now you can.

-- Caveat: I need to point out that this new version may present some glitches on graphics.
-This is because I changed the drawing function to minimize redraw and improve the speed on Mobile.
-Since this is an old source I didn't want to bother waste too much time one it.
+Caveat: I need to point out that this new version may present some glitches on graphics.
+This is because I changed the drawing function to minimize redraw and improve the speed on mobile.
+Since this is an old source I didn't want to waste too much time on it.

 - Increased the game speed.